 Ford 3.0 V6 Vulcan Engine Problems and Reliability

-Ford Vulcan 3.0 V6 engine was fuel-injected with a TFI ignition system.
+The Ford Vulcan 3.0 V6 engine was fuel-injected with a TFI ignition system.
 It was effortless to maintain.
-Not keeping the correct oil level and not changing oil at 3000 to 4000 miles would cause premature engine wear.
+However, not keeping the correct oil level and not changing the oil every 3000 to 4000 miles would cause premature engine wear.

 This guide will teach you about Ford’s 3.0 V6 Vulcan engine problems, reliability, life expectancy, and common issues.
 Ford’s 3.0L Vulcan six-cylinder engine can be found on many Ford models from 1986 to 2004.